smthelusive/debyter/README.md

 ### Set the breakpoint
 In order to set the breakpoint, type the following command:

-`bp smthelusive.debyter.TheDebuggee main 15`
+`bp smthelusive.debyter.examples.TheDebuggee main 15`

 where:

 - `bp` is the name of the command, meaning "breakpoint";
-- `smthelusive.debyter.TheDebuggee` is the fully qualified class name;
+- `smthelusive.debyter.examples.TheDebuggee` is the fully qualified class name;
 - `main` is the method name;
 - `15` is the code index.